-Ms. MacKenzie is currently a director of Enerplus Corporation, Precision Drilling Corporation and Freehold Royalties Ltd. (6) She is a past director of TransGlobe Energy Corporation, FortisAlberta Inc. and the Calgary Women's Emergency Shelter and Safe Haven Foundation as well as numerous for-profit, not-for-profit, private and academic advisory boards.
+Ms. MacKenzie is currently a director and Chair of the Compensation and Human Resources Committee of Enerplus Corporation and a director and Chair of the Corporate Governance, Nominating and Risk Committee of Precision Drilling Corporation.
+She is a past director of TransGlobe Energy Corporation, FortisAlberta Inc., Freehold Royalties Ltd. and the Calgary Women's Emergency Shelter and Safe Haven Foundation as well as numerous for-profit, not-for-profit, private and academic advisory boards.